rackerlabs/support-how-to/content/how-to/cloud-servers/multifactor-authentication-from-the-cloud-control-panel/index.md

 Rackspace Cloud Identity Service's multifactor authentication (MFA) capabilities.
-MFA adds an extra layer of identity verification to the login process by requiring a user to submit a time-sensitive code that the Identity service sends to an SMS or OTP (one-time password) device associated with the user's account:
+MFA adds an extra layer of identity verification to the login process by requiring a user to submit a time-sensitive code that the Identity service sends to an SMS or Mobile App associated with the user's account:

 - An SMS device is a mobile phone, notebook, or other digital device with an associated phone number capable of receiving SMS text messages.

-- An OTP client application installed on your phone, notebook, or other digital device creates and uses the OTP code.
+- A Mobile App is a client application installed on your phone, notebook, or other digital device creates and uses the code.

 You can modify MFA by updating your account settings in the [Rackspace Cloud Control Panel](https://login.rackspace.com).
 After you pair